 - Endangering oneself or others by failure to abide by the safety guidelines laid down by COLT instructors while on program time or on COLT/SPL property

-- Behaviour displaying insubordination or refusal to cooperate with instructors and schedules
+- Behavior displaying insubordination or refusal to cooperate with instructors and schedules

-- Behaviour displaying disrespect toward fellow students and the institution’s employees or guests
+- Behavior displaying disrespect toward fellow students and the institution’s employees or guests

-- The use of illegal substances while in attendance at COLT.
-Excessive use of alcohol at any time or any use of alcohol on program time.
-Use of cannabis products on SPL property.
+- The use of non-prescription drugs or illegal substances while in attendance at COLT.
+Excessive use of alcohol at any time or any use of alcohol on program time

 - Willful breaking of any civic, provincial or federal law

 COLT maintains a collaborative atmosphere where open discussion, frequent individual/group debriefs and ongoing student assessment is provided through regular verbal and written feedback throughout the semester.
-Upon completion of the program, each student receives a written evaluation from the COLT Manager.
+Upon completion of the program each student receives a written evaluation from the COLT Director.
 While students do not receive grades in the COLT program, there may occasionally be disagreements about the feedback and assessment provided by instructors.
-In general, a student should take the following steps to address concerns about the feedback they receive.
+In general, a student should take the following steps to address concerns about feedback they receive.

 - Attempt to resolve the issue with the instructor with whom the issue originated;

-- If the issue is not resolved, attempt to resolve the issue with the COLT Manager, or if they are the instructor, the Program Director;
+- If the issue is not resolved, attempt to resolve the issue with the COLT Director, or if they are the instructor, the Managing Director.

 - If still unresolved, submit your complaint in writing to the President who will make a final decision.